Fair Diffusion Auctions: Preliminaries

-Now we are ready to define the Shapley contribution of each agent, which is the average marginal social welfare increase over all orders in $O(V)$. \begin{definition} The \textbf{Shapley contribution} of agent $i$ in a diffusion auction is defined as:
+Then, the Shapley contribution of an agent is determined as her averaged marginal social welfare increase on all permutations of $V$. \begin{definition} The \textbf{Shapley contribution} of agent $i\in V$ in a diffusion auction is defined as: { } \end{definition}